United States forms

 - As part of an overall application package with supporting evidence

-- Ensure your passport photo meets the official requirements.
+- Ensure your passport photo meets all requirements before submission.

-The DS-5504 is an official Department of State form titled "Application for a U.S. Passport (Name Change, Data Correction, Limited Passport)."
+DS-5504 is an official Department of State form titled "Application for a U.S. Passport (Name Change, Data Correction, Limited Passport)".

 - SUPPORTING DOCUMENTS Name Change: If your name has changed less than one year after your U.S. passport book and/or card was issued and your U.S. passport book and/or card was issued less than one year ago, you may use this form.

-- Ensure your signature is on the completed DS-5504 form.
+- Ensure your signature is included on the completed DS-5504 form.

-- Attach evidence of name change, such as a marriage certificate.
+- Attach evidence of name change, such as a marriage certificate or court order.

 It can also be used to apply for a special certificate of naturalization for recognition by a foreign country.
-For related guidance, see the [How to Apply for a U.S.](/en/united-states/guides/us-visa-application-steps) page.
-For related guidance, see the EB-4 Special Immigrant Visa page.
+For related guidance, see the [EB-4 Special Immigrant Visa](/en/united-states/visas/eb-4) page.
+For related guidance, see the Application for Naturalization page.

 - When you need a replacement or correction of an official record or document